TG Universes & Series:

 “Drew…” Maddy pleaded to an empty room as he quickly left her side.

-As ‘he’ slipped out of the Peter’s back door to investigate, ‘his’ gut instinct told him that it was Helen.
-Crossing the street at a point well away from the house, ‘he’ walked back down the road towards the mysterious figure.
-As ‘he’ approached, looking like any other kid out for a walk, ‘he’ realised it was indeed Helen, obviously still unsure if Drew’s friends would welcome her.
+As he slipped out of the Peter’s back door to investigate, his gut instinct told him that it was Helen.
+Crossing the street at a point well away from the house, he walked back down the road towards the mysterious figure.
+As he approached, looking like any other kid out for a walk, he realized it was Helen, obviously still unsure if Drew’s friends would welcome her.

 Em was up next with her present, a NASCAR PS2 game she had played back in Grottoes.
-Holding it up, ‘Drew’ playfully directed her comments at Ally.
+Holding it up, Drew playfully directed his comments at Ally while holding up the game for her to see.

-“Let me practice a bit and Em and I will take you on!”
+“Let me practice a bit, Ally ... and Em and I will take you on!”

 Bernie followed with a ski fleece.
-‘Drew’ thought it would look lovelier on ‘Gaby’, but she couldn’t tell her at the moment.
+Drew thought it would look better on Gaby, but she couldn’t tell her at the moment.

 Family presents were up next.
-Jules gave her sister a book on the history of the Tdf, full of facts and stats, while the ‘olds combined to get her a gift certificate from Marks & Spencer’s.
+Jules gave her sister a voucher for one of the bookstores in town and the ‘olds combined to get her a gift certificate from Marks & Spencer’s.

 “Your dad and I felt sure that Gaby can use this … Happy Birthday, sweetheart,” Jenny whispered as Gaby accepted the present.